by Trey McClure

 Dehydration is commonly associated with an increase in outside air temperature, but other factors – such as operating in a low humidity environment, and consuming hydration-zapping liquids such as alcohol, coffee, and soda, among others can contribute greatly to dehydration.
 Even performing common, everyday tasks at the airport such as moving an aircraft out of the hangar, going through the typical fueling process, or preflighting on a hot ramp can quickly starve the body of precious liquid resources.

 The body is made up of 70-percent water, and the brain is the first organ that senses a need to replace lost fluids.
 When you are dehydrated, you will start to experience symptoms like headaches, lightheadedness, and fatigue.
 Since water is vital for blood and oxygen enrichment of the cells, symptoms can further progress to poor decision-making, dizziness, muscle fatigue, and pain in joints and muscles as a condition called hypoxia sets in.
+Without suffering from these symptoms in the first place, you may never have considered how important drinking water can be to your health and well-being.
+It is only when you experience this that you know something needs to be done.
+However, some people aren’t careful enough of this and as a result can become severely dehydrated.
+This then leads to something more serious that would require the help of a professional or someone who is starting a business in the iv therapy niche, to help them recover.
+But first, you may want to have a look at the positive effects CBD oils can have on symptoms such as fatigue, and joint and muscle pain, and how it can make you feel better within yourself.
+Only when you have fully recovered from this dehydration should you think about drinking more water during any exercise, as well as in your daily life.
 The bottom line is that dehydration can significantly decrease physical and cognitive performance, and that’s the last thing you want to experience mid-flight.

 The key to preventing dehydration is to stay hydrated, and the key to staying hydrated is to plan ahead.
 Once you experience the sensation of thirst, you are more than likely already dehydrated.
 Depending on the environment, regaining hydration by simply drinking water can be difficult in a timely manner, since your body is continuously losing fluids.